n8mob/n8mob.github.io/resume.md

 <h2 class='subtitle'>nate@nategrigg.com<br />+1 801 599 NATE</h2>

+Nate has an intuitive creativity that is hard to come by in engineers.
+Combine this creativity with an uncanny knack for abstraction and you get ingenious technical solutions.
+Mix in Nate's natural aversion to inefficiency and you end up with truly elegant designs.

 # Expert Skills
 Nate has expert skills in **Java 8**, **Web Services**, **C#**, and **.NET**.

 But his real passions are in the areas of:
-**Mobile Strategy**, and<br />
+**Mobile Strategy**, and
 **Software Design** and **Architecture**

-Nate has an intuitive creativity that is hard to come by in engineers.
-Combine this creativity with an uncanny knack for abstraction and you get ingenious technical solutions.
-Mix in Nate's natural aversion to inefficiency and you end up with truly elegant designs.

 # Proficient Skills
 While he wouldn't claim to be an expert, Nate is proficient in **JAX-RS**, **ASP.NET MVC**, **.NET Core**, **Maven**, **Eclipse**, **IntelliJ IDEA**, **Visual Studio**, **NuGet**, **Microservices**, **Scrum**, **Lean Development**, and **Oxford Commas**